dexX7/mastercoin-faucet/README.md

 Project status
 =================
-5/5 authentication methods are implemented.
+Five authentication methods are implemented.
 Payout system that uses raw transactions and finds fitting unspent outputs.
-MSC balanace needs to be synced manually.
+MSC balanaces need to be synced manually the first time.
+Attempts to claim multiple rewards are not allowed.

 To do
 =================
 - Replace signature based bitcointalk.org authentication with one-time-token string authentication
-- Detect redemption of multiple rewards
 - DB and code cleanup and optimization

 Used compontents